hyprwm/Hyprland/README.md

 Hyprland is a dynamic tiling Wayland compositor based on wlroots that doesn't sacrifice on its looks.

-It supports multiple layouts, fancy effects, has a very flexible IPC model allowing for a lot of customization, a powerful plugin system and more.
+It provides the latest Wayland features, is highly customizable, has all the eyecandy, the most powerful plugins, easy IPC, much more QoL stuff than other wlr-based compositors and more...
 <br>
 <br>